How to Remove Personal Information Online

 Remove all unnecessary apps from your phone or tablet

 Many mobile apps on your smartphone and tablet collect personal details such as your name, email address, spending habits, and geographical location.
-This information can be hacked, leaked, or stolen, and if it ends up in the hands of a scammer, your finances could be at serious risk.
+This information from your online accounts can be hacked, leaked, or stolen, and if it ends up in the hands of a scammer, your finances could be at serious risk.

 If you determine you don’t want the app to have your info, look for removing all your info and deleting it.
 You may have to contact the app provider and ask them to remove your information.